Joyce C. Hall – Short Biography

 Joyce C. Hall – He Wanted Cards for All Occasions

 Coming from a religious family, Joyce Hall was named after Methodist bishop Isaac W. Joyce who visited their city on the day he was born.
 At age 9, he helped his family by selling cosmetics for the California Perfume Company (now Avon Products Inc.).

 When their father died, the Hall family moved to Norfolk, Nebraska where the brothers put up a bookstore.
-With the help of a salesman, Hall convinced his brother to buy postcards and resell them to salesmen.
+With the help of a salesman, Hall convinced his brother to buy postcards and resell them.
 With a capital of $150, the Norfolk Post Card Company was formed in 1907.

 In 1925, greeting cards with the Hallmark trademark were circulated in the market.
 He started sponsoring television shows, such as Hallmark Hall of Fame which was first aired in 1951.
 It was only in 1954 when Hall Brothers changed its name to Hallmark Cards Inc.

 Hall retired in 1966, but he continued supporting the company.
 Though retired, he ventured into other fields resulting in Hallmark now housing Hallmark Entertainment, Hallmark Channel, Binney and Smith’s Crayola, Univision, Crown Center, and other commercial and residential properties.